CBD vs THC, now that’s a battle between arguably the strongest compounds in cannabis.

 When we consume cannabis in its many forms, THC is introduced into our brain chemistry by stimulating certain brain cells, thereby, releasing a pleasure molecule called dopamine, along with activating brain receptors in all sorts of other ways.

 This rush of dopamine in tandem with the activation of certain brain receptors goes on to affect our thought process, perception of time and memory functions.
 Just to name a few.

 What is CBD?

-CBD on the other hand, creates just as much psycho active effects as your delicious anti-oxidizing morning tea.
+CBD on the other hand creates just as many psychoactive effects as your delicious anti-oxidizing morning tea.

-Although its main functions are still being researched, some of CBD’s characteristics are already determined, with one being its role in helping generate, or boost, the amount of endo-cannabinoids we have in our system.
-This is unlike THC, which instead mimics the behaviour of such endo-cannabinoids.
+Although its main functions are still being researched, some of CBD’s characteristics are already determined, with one being its role in helping generate or boost, the number of endocannabinoids we have in our system.
+This is unlike THC, which instead mimics the behaviour of such endocannabinoids.

-In addition, CBD also plays the role of making endo-cannabinoids more tough, giving our bodies a harder time to break them down.
-This proves beneficial, as it helps our ECS better utilize the magic of endocannabinoids, thus improving the ECS’s role of regulating essential bodily functions.
+In addition, CBD also plays the role of making endocannabinoids tougher, giving our bodies a harder time to break them down.
+This proves beneficial, as it helps our ECS better utilize the magic of endocannabinoids, thus improving the ECS’s role in regulating essential bodily functions.

 So in other words, CBD helps regulate the regulator, that is, our ECS system.